Skip to contents

 Procedure using the metasnf package

-Note that you can only adjust out signal from categorical variables, the adjustment will be linear, it will only be applied to numeric (continuous, discrete, ordinal) data, and that the adjustment can lead to some major information loss (see the section below)!
+Note that you can only adjust out signal from categorical features, the adjustment will be linear, it will only be applied to numeric (continuous, discrete, ordinal) data, and that the adjustment can lead to some major information loss (see the section below)!

 head(player_data)